AsetCoder/AsetCoder/README.md

 # 💫 About Me:
 - 🧑 17 y.o
 - 🖥️ Currently learning something interesting...
-- 🐱 Trying to make crm
+- 🐱 Trying to make a normal project with grapql

 # 💻 Tech Stack: